powergama/powergama/userguide/model_description.md

 For generators with storage, the marginal cost is given by storage values, which depends on filling level.
-Storage values are inspired by watervalues used for modelling and planning of production for hydro power generators with storage [@fosso1999; @wolfgang2009].
+Storage values are inspired by water values used for modelling and planning of production for hydro power generators with storage [@fosso1999; @wolfgang2009].
 Storage values reflect the value of adding power inflow to the storage.
 The generator will therefore produce if the cost of alternative generation